 Cost-basis reporting, both for your broker on Form 1099-B and for you on your tax return, is now more complex, confusing, and vulnerable to errors.
 If you are not aware of the reporting rules, the resulting confusion may lead you to pay more taxes than you have to.
 This article explains how to avoid mistakes.

 Avoid Tax Return Mistakes With Stock Options & ESPPs: What You Need To Know In 2012

 Puzzled by your W-2 or 1099-B?
 Don't know how and where to report sales of company stock on your tax return?
-Learn insightful tips to avoid errors that can prove costly!
+Learn simple tips to avoid errors that could prove costly later!

 Restricted Stock & RSUs: What You Must Know To Avoid Tax Return Mistakes In 2012

 Restricted stock or restricted stock units (RSUs), whether granted along with or instead of stock options, bring their own special issues to your tax return.

 NQSOs: Tax Return Tips And Traps